krobelus/rate/README.md

 We appreciate contributions, please let us know if Rate behaves in a way that is unexpected to you.

+# Caveats

+Please note that, when Rate accepts a proof, it does not necessarily mean that the proof is correct as is.
+We perform some transformations on the proof before actually checking it, mainly to improve performance, as do other checkers.
+So this might result in proof that contains some invalid instructions being accepted, but should is only be possible for unsatisfiable formulas.

+Here are the transformations we do:
+- We discard any lemma or deletion after the first time the empty clause
+- (conflict) is inferred.
+- Lemmas that are not part of the reason for the above conflict are not checked, thus they are effectively removed from the proof.
+- Clauses and lemmas that are not part of the reason for the conflict are not considered as resolution candidates for the RAT check.
+The reason why this is sound is a bit tricky.
+- If `--skip-deletions` is specified, then deletions of clauses that are unit with respect to the current assignment are ignored, as in drat-trim.

 # Roadmap
 These features are planned to be implemented: